UBC-MDS/exploratory-data-viz/chapters/en/slides/module7/module7_02.md

 then use this number to fix the extent of the x-axis.
 Now that we select in the scatterplot, only the lengths of the bars changes, but the range of the axis remains the same.

+It is a bit unintuitive that the x-axis keeps changing its range as we make brush selections that contain different numbers of observations.

+This also makes the bar heights harder to compare as we move the selection around.
+Ideally only the bars would change length, but the axis would stay the same.

+To fix this, we here calculate the maximum number of cars from any region and then use this number to set the range of the x-axis.
+After doing this, brush selections of observations in the scatterplot, only change the lengths of the bars, while the range of the x-axis remains the same.

 ---